octarisk/octarisk/README.md

 ## Version history

+- Version 0.7.0   supporting Octave 5.2.0 and 6.1.0, but dropping support for Octave 4.4 or below.
 - Version 0.6.0   introduction of enhanced reporting framework
 - Version 0.5.1   introduction of Retail class to allow for valuation of private investors banking and insurance products
 - Version 0.5.0   introduction of Solvency II reporting according to Tripartitie v4.0 standard